root-project/root/README/ReleaseNotes/v608/index.md

 * In `TColor::SetPalette`, make sure the high quality palettes are defined only ones taking care of transparency.
 Also `CreateGradientColorTable` has been simplified.
+* New fast constructor for `TColor` avoiding to call `gROOT->GetColor()`.
+The normal constructor generated a big slow down when creating a Palette with `CreateGradientColorTable`.
+* In `CreateGradientColorTable` we do not need anymore to compute the highest color index.

 ## 3D Graphics Libraries